-The evening prior to your reserved flight, we ask that you check your email or call 605-673-2520 to confirm weather status and meeting time.
+The evening prior to your reserved flight, we ask that you check your email or call 605-673-2520 to confirm the weather status and meeting time.
 If you have any questions at this time, we’ll be happy to answer them.

 The Day Of:

-The morning of your flight, you’ll meet your pilot and crew, park and lock your vehicle and travel to the launch site in one of our passenger vans.
+On the morning of your flight, you’ll meet your pilot and crew, park and lock your vehicle, and travel to the launch site in one of our passenger vans.
 Upon arrival, our ground crew will unload the balloon and prepare the equipment for inflation.
 After a quick pilot-passenger briefing, the balloon will be ready to inflate.
 The inflation process takes approximately 20 minutes and when ready, your pilot will signal for you to jump in.
-Your flight over the hills will last approximately 1 hour (based on weather and available landing sites), while viewing local wildlife, gorgeous landscapes and a beautiful Black Hills sunrise.
+Your flight over the hills will last approximately 1 hour (based on weather and available landing sites) while viewing local wildlife, gorgeous landscapes, and a beautiful Black Hills sunrise.
 Flight altitude varies daily, from treetops to a few thousand feet; allowing for the best views and steerage to the best available landing site.
 Upon landing, the balloon ground crew will quickly pack up the aircraft, while you and your pilot toast with champagne and the traditional Balloonists prayer.

 Where and when do we meet?

-We meet approximately a half hour before sunrise.
-It can vary from 5:00am to 7:30am depending on the time of year; make sure you check via email or phone the evening before your flight.
+We meet approximately a half-hour before sunrise.
+It can vary from 5:00 am to 7:30 am depending on the time of year; make sure you check via email or phone the evening before your flight.

 Pilots meet passengers at the Black Hills Balloons Hangar, located at 747 Mt Rushmore Rd, Custer SD 57730.
 It is centrally located in the town of Custer, easy to find, with plenty of street parking nearby.

-Custer is located just miles from Rapid City, Mount Rushmore National Monument, Crazy Horse Memorial, Wind Cave National Monument and more.
-And just hours from South Dakota’s Badlands National Park, Wyoming’s Devils Tower National Monument and other beautiful landmark locations.
+Custer is located just miles from Rapid City, Mount Rushmore National Monument, Crazy Horse Memorial, Wind Cave National Monument, and more.
+And just hours from South Dakota’s Badlands National Park, Wyoming’s Devils Tower National Monument, and other beautiful landmark locations.
 It’s a perfect home base for your Black Hills stay!